 The Power of Mathematical Blueprints

-• Typography: Every font on your computer is a vector, which is why text scales so flawlessly.
+• Fonts — every typeface on your computer is vector, which is why text looks sharp at any size

-Getting this core difference is crucial.
-When you need to batch convert images on a Mac, knowing whether you’re dealing with pixel-based photos or scalable vector graphics will point you straight to the right output format for your project.
+When you need to batch convert images on a Mac, knowing whether you’re working with raster or vector files determines which output format makes sense.

 The Role of Image Compression